simonlc/Arc-Comic-Reader/docs/unzipper-edge-cases.md

 Numbers with leading zeros are normalized to not included any.

+#### Zero indexing of files

+If a image collection starts at 1 rather than 0, the unzipper should shift the file names to be zero indexed.

 ## Partially supported (need improvements)

+#### Multiple indexes in one name

+A case where a multipage layout or spread will include multiple indexes in the file name.

+Example:

+`comic-name_004_005m.jpg`

+This is fixed by closing gaps in the names.
+It does not take into account the first page number in the name, and renames all the files to be sequential again.

 #### Throwing out non indexed files